prtksxna/graymatter/README.md

 ## Development

 For development, run `grunt watch`.
 It reloads the server if any changes are made, runs mocha tests and jslint, and generates documentation.
+Run `grunt githooks` to set up a pre-commit hook that will test everything before you can commit it.

 ## Directory structure